 What is a Rhinoplasty?

 Rhinoplasty is a nose surgery, often called a nose job, and is among the most complex procedures in aesthetic surgery which requires the skills of a top-level facial plastic surgeon.
-Some patients come to us because they want noses that fit their faces better while others seek our help because they are no longer able to breathe through the nose after having a rhinoplasty procedure.
-In terms of functionality, some patients undergo primary rhinoplasty surgery to improve breathing function.
+Some patients come to us because they want a nose that fits their face better while others seek our help because they are no longer able to breathe through their nose after having a rhinoplasty procedure.
+In terms of functionality, some patients undergo primary rhinoplasty Miami surgery to improve breathing function.
 Primary rhinoplasty refers to a first-time procedure.
 Secondary rhinoplasty indicates that a patient has already undergone a previous rhinoplasty surgery.
 These procedures are typically more complicated than primary rhinoplasty surgeries because Dr. White will need to work with scar tissue and any healing problems created by a previous surgery.
 Whether you are looking for a nasal tip refinement, a major bump removal, or a revision rhinoplasty to correct a previous surgery, Dr. Jeremy White is a double board certified plastic surgeon and recognized leader in the field of rhinoplasty and can reshape and restore function to noses of all different shapes and sizes.

 In terms of functionality, the goal of primary rhinoplasty is to ensure that the patient is capable of clear and easy breathing.
 When the procedure is for cosmetic reasons, every person’s goal is unique.
 Through aging, trauma, or birth defects, many patients feel less than confident due to an unbalanced nose that is out of harmony with the other facial features.
 Trauma can lead to bumps, cuts, or depressions on the nose that are permanent.
 With our cosmetic Miami rhinoplasty, these blemishes can be removed completely from the face, restoring a more youthful and beautiful appearance.

-Rhinoplasty Surgery in Miami
+Miami Rhinoplasty Surgery

 Cosmetic Rhinoplasty Surgery in Miami

 Cosmetic nose surgery, often called cosmetic rhinoplasty in the plastic surgery field, is used to improve the facial appearance by altering the proportions of the nose.
 Many patients choose such a procedure to improve self-confidence.
-Cosmetic rhinoplasty is also a procedure used to correct flaws from trauma or birth defects.
+Cosmetic rhinoplasty Miami is also a procedure used to correct flaws from trauma or birth defects.
 With cosmetic surgery, we can successfully remove bumps and change the size of the nose, the nostrils, bridge, or tip.

 Big Nostrils: Surgery to Reducing Nostril Size